Expect Copper prices to trade higher today: Angel Commodities

 Angel Commodities' report on Copper

-LME Copper prices gained 0.6 percent to $5655/t as risk appetite returned after centrist Emmanuel Macron took the lead in the first round of French Presidential elections.
-This pushed Euro to five and a half month against the DX, boosting dollar denominated metals.
+LME Copper prices gained 0.9 percent to $5706/t as Euro continued its rally against the dollar past five and half month highs after Emmanuel Macron emerged victorious in the first round of French Presidential elections.

 Outlook